orlandoluca02/Forecasting-GDP/README.md

 ## Project Objective

 The goal of this project is to perform h-step ahead forecasting of GDP (Gross Domestic Product).
-It evaluates whether complex dynamic factor models can outperform simpler univariate and multivariate econometric benchmarks in a simulated real-time environment.
+It evaluates whether complex dynamic factor models can outperform simpler univariate and multivariate econometric benchmarks.

 ### Models and Comparison
 The framework performs a rigorous comparison between: